-Winners of the Entrepreneurial Challenge will have the opportunity to:
+Winners of the Entrepreneurial Challenge will also have the opportunity to:

-- Collaborate with Sikorsky to validate their product and explore partnership opportunities
+- Collaborate with Lockheed Martin to validate their products and explore opportunities.

-- Access mentoring program, education workshops, and events across Connecticut's entrepreneurial network, CTNEXT, for one year.
+- Access mentoring program, education workshops, and events across connecticut's entrepreneurial network, CTNEXT.

-- Receive an investment evaluation from the Sikorsky Entrepreneurial Panel following incubation.
+- Receive an investment evaluation from the Lockheed Martin Entrepreneurial Panel following incubation, led by Sikorsky.